CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 ### Notes

+All instances of `./polyversal.sh` can be replaced with `bash polyversal.sh`.
+If the first form does nothing and says "`Permission denied`", try the second form.

 If you're using Flatpak and have the game in a non-default Steam library folder, Flatpak might complain about not having access permissions.
 It will spit out a command as part of its output; copy and paste this command in the terminal to grant it the required access and run the script again to resolve this issue.

 As part of the execution of this script, a GUI for the actual patch installer should launch.
 Follow the instructions in the interface to install the patch.
 If asked for an installation directory by the installer, use: `Z:/home/<Username>/.local/share/Steam/steamapps/common/<Game>`, replacing &lt;Username&gt; with your Linux username and &lt;Game&gt; with the name of the folder containing the game.

 For example, on the Steam Deck: `Z:/home/deck/.local/share/Steam/steamapps/common/CHAOS;HEAD NOAH`.

 Then, go back to Steam and launch the game.
 It should now be patched.
-Confirm that it launches the patched CoZ launcher with a black background (with the exception of Steins;Gate, [see below](#known-issues)).
+Confirm that it launches the patched CoZ launcher with a black background.

+The official repository offers the following warning:
-**Note**: Executing this script renders the terminal that ran the commands unable to run any further commands&mdash;on both Arch Linux and SteamOS 3.x on the Steam Deck.
+> Executing this script renders the terminal that ran the commands unable to run any further commands&mdash;on both Arch Linux and SteamOS 3.x on the Steam Deck.
 This is expected behavior.
 If you close the terminal after execution and open a new one, you will be able to access the terminal once more.
 Of course, after the successful installation of the patch, the terminal is unnecessary to run the patched game.

 ## Game Short Names